Regedit188/myApps/README.md

 Online-debates - my bachelor's work.
 It is a web service for organizing online-debates using WebRTC and Socket.io.

+CRUD training - simple Spring Boot application with H2 SQL database and Hibernate.
+It has all CRUD operations and some additional features to manage tables.

 myApps:

 First two projects made in Qt.